 Lost amidst the chaos of juggling work and home, women often forget or just do not bother to take care of themselves.
 Make sure you set aside some quality time for quality self-care, and pay attention to your health.

 There’s no single solution to balancing work and home, but the ability to prioritize will help you find a better work-home balance.
 Ask yourself, “What are the decisions and compromises I need to make today in order to achieve my goals tomorrow?” and you’ll be able to prioritize better.

 The Hazards of Ignoring Work-Life Balance

 Now that we’ve seen how working moms can find work-life balance, let’s learn a little about why there’s a need for work-life balance.

 Some essential oils like Lavender are believed to induce sleep, even in insomniacs.
-Failing to strike a work-life balance can also lead to a lack of self-care or neglecting children, resulting in them faring poorly at school and not learning vital life skills.
+Failing to strike a work-life balance can also lead to a lack of self-care or neglecting children, resulting in them faring poorly at school and not learning important life skills.

 Also on the domestic front, working moms can find themselves fighting the odds to keep the family together.
 Often, an imbalance in life can lead to divorce or separation as either of the spouses feels neglected.